NerdTech-aut/MapSnipper-Austria/README.md

 - Cell sites: The cell site data lacks operator information.
 This means you can't see which cell site is operated by which operator.

 ## Get started:
+### Download this repository:
+You can download this repository either as a zip archive or through git.
+If you want to go through git I recon you know what you are doning.
+Otherwise just download this repository as a zip archive.
+You can do this by clicking on the green "Code" button and then choose "Download ZIP".
+After the download is complete extract the zip archive.

+### Useful software for Windows Users:
+If you use Windows 10 or 11 you can make your life a lot easier if you download the [Windows Terminal App from the Microsoft Store](https://www.microsoft.com/store/productId/9N0DX20HK701)

 ### Python:
 Make sure you have python installed on your machine.
 If you are not sure if python is already installed on your computer run this command in a terminal window: